International Expressive Arts Therapy Association

-The International Expressive Arts Therapy Association (IEATA) is a non-profit, professional organization founded in 1994 to encourage the creative spirit.
-It supports expressive arts therapists, artists, educators, consultants and others using integrative, multimodal arts processes for personal and community growth.
+The International Expressive Arts Therapy Association (IEATA) is a non-profit organization founded in 1994.
+It aims to encourage the "creative spirit" and supports expressive arts therapists, artists, educators, consultants, and others using integrative, multi-modal arts processes for personal and community growth.
 IEATA provides a professional guild and an international network through sponsoring bi-annual conferences.
 It provides a global forum for dialogue, promotes guiding principles for professional practice, and works to increase recognition and use of expressive arts as a tool for psychological, physical and spiritual wellness.

 Memberships

 IEATA offers two kinds of registration for professional memberships.